Beetroot Benefits for Men Introduction

-Beetroot, otherwise known as Beta vulgaris, is a dark red vegetable with a multitude of associated health benefits.
+Beetroot, known as Beta vulgaris, is a dark red vegetable with many associated health benefits.
 This article discusses the nutritional profile of this vegetable, why you might benefit from increasing the amount of beetroot in your diet, and how men, in particular, may benefit from the effects of beetroot.

 Nutritional profile of beetroot

 Red beetroot is a dark red vegetable with high water content and is rich in various phytochemicals and bioactive compounds.
 Generally speaking, beetroots do not affect blood sugar levels, as only around 10% of their content consists of carbohydrates.

 They are high in fibre content, which is important to incorporate in a healthy diet to prevent the manifestation of chronic digestive problems.

 The main vitamins present in regular beetroot, all of which are equally important for many biochemical processes within our bodies, are:

 In addition to all these vitamins, other chemicals are important for maintaining a healthy state, including betanin and inorganic nitrate.

 Vegetables are a vital part of a healthy and balanced diet; the functional nutrients they preserve offer many benefits for maintaining and improving the general well-being of the human population.

 An interesting fact is that beetroot is considered one of the top vegetable plants with the highest antioxidant concentration and activity.1